byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ***People are deeply nourished by the process of creating wholeness.***

 ***Healing environments*** allow someone to draw emotional support from their settings through the Symbiotic Energy, the living energy of the space.
-One then *feels free* to move around and interact unselfconsciously, to connect and *combine ones life with the life of the living* systems and elements within the built space.
+One then *feels free* to move around and interact unselfconsciously, connecting and *combining ones life with the life of the living* systems and elements within the built space.
 Achieved by bringing in a number of high quality visual and intuitive *interactions* among the bio-logical ecosystems and other visceral elements of a curated space and its users.

 ![Open Space living room, stone floor](./vivariumGeorgeTownGallery/vivariumLivingRoom/vivariumGTLivingroomRelaxWeb.JPG)